pikapods/docs.pikapods.com/tutorials/monitoring/uptime-kuma-1-setup/index.md

 grand_parent: Tutorials
 ---

-# Setting Up Uptime Kuma on Pikapods
+# Setting Up Uptime Kuma on PikaPods

 This guide walks you through the essentials of using Uptime Kuma on PikaPods, from pod configuration and account creation to monitoring setup and leveraging status pages, all with the open-source tool Uptime Kuma, designed for seamless website performance tracking.